 People with mesothelioma cancer have just a few universally approved treatment options.
 Not long ago, they had even fewer.

-Extrapleural pneumonectomy was the lone surgical option for years.
-Peritoneal mesothelioma patients had a more invasive and prolonged form of cytoreduction surgery than they do today.
-When surgery was not an option, patients received systemic chemotherapy (through an IV).
-In most cases, the life expectancy only improved by a few months thanks to chemotherapy treatment.
+For years, extrapleural pneumonectomy was the lone surgical option for pleural mesothelioma.
+Peritoneal mesothelioma patients had a more prolonged form of cytoreduction surgery than they do today.
+When surgery was not an option, patients were given intravenous chemotherapy.
+In most cases, the life expectancy only improved by a few months with systemic chemotherapy.

 What changed about mesothelioma treatment?
-Many aspects did, but the emergence of “hot chemotherapy” might be the most notable one.
+Many aspects did, but the emergence of “hot chemotherapy drugs” might be the most notable.

-Mesothelioma Guide has a breakdown of everything to know about hot chemotherapy, a type of chemotherapy treatment that is changing how doctors, researchers and patients view mesothelioma cancer survival.
+Mesothelioma Guide has a breakdown of everything you need to know about hyperthermic chemotherapy, a type of chemotherapy treatment changing how doctors, researchers and patients view mesothelioma cancer survival.

-Hot chemotherapy is a type of cancer treatment involving heated, liquid chemotherapy.
-Doctors use a cocktail of hot chemotherapy drugs to bathe the diseased region of the body, such as the abdominal cavity (peritoneal mesothelioma) or thoracic cavity (pleural mesothelioma).
+Hot chemotherapy is a type of cancer treatment that uses a chemotherapy solution heated to a specific temperature and then put directly into the body cavities where mesothelioma develops.
+Doctors use the chemotherapy solution to coat the diseased region of the body, such as the abdominal cavity (peritoneal mesothelioma) or thoracic cavity (pleural mesothelioma) to kill cancer cells.

-What’s most interesting about hot chemotherapy is how doctors deliver the treatment.
-Traditional chemotherapy is given through an IV, and it travels from the IV into the bloodstream and then to the diseased area.
-Traditional chemotherapy can kill healthy blood cells or tissue cells along the way.
+What’s most interesting about heated chemotherapy is how doctors deliver the treatment.
+Chemotherapy is typically given through an IV, and it travels into the bloodstream and then circulates throughout the body targeting cancer cells.
+The disadvantage of IV chemotherapy is that it can kill healthy and cancer cells.

 When Is Hot Chemotherapy Delivered to Mesothelioma Patients?

-Hot chemotherapy given during surgery is called heated intraoperative chemotherapy (HIOC).
+Hot chemotherapy is administered during surgery, also called heated intraoperative chemotherapy (HIOC).
 There are two types of HIOC for mesothelioma:

 • HITHOC (heated intrathoracic chemotherapy)